Elon Musk sells more than 930,000 Tesla shares to meet his tax obligations

 Nov 16, 2021 05:34 GMT

-It is the second time in just one week that the entrepreneur divested shares of his auto company.
+It is the second time in just a week that the businessman disposes of shares in his automotive company.

 Tesla and Space X founder Elon Musk sold 934,091 shares of his auto company, according to two reports filed with the U.S. Securities and Exchange Commission (SEC) on Monday, November 15.
 The decision to divest shares is part of a strategy to meet its tax obligations, Reuters reports.